 2. User experience

 Your brand site is a major touchpoint that consistently moves consumers closer to or further from your brand.
 If customers have a bad experience on your site 90% won’t come back, and they won’t feel good about your brand either.
-Simply put, you can’t afford to provide anything less than an excellent digital experience.
+Simply put, you can’t afford to provide anything less than an excellent customer experience.

 Keys to being able to offer a good experience are: